rayalan/brave-tardis/lesson1.md

 1. First, we need some file changes.
 Edit this file (`lesson1.md`) with same changes that you think it should have.
 Change at least two separate sections of the file.
 2. Run `git status`.
 This should show you what files have changes that are not part of the current repository state.
-3. Run 'git diff`.
+3. Run `git diff`.
 This shows what changes exist between the working directory and the current repository state.
 4. Run `git diff --cached`.
 (Hint: It shouldn't show much)
 3. Run `git add -p`.
 It will ask if you want to `stage a hunk`.
 Answer at least one question with `y` and one question with `n`.
 If you don't get both questions, make some more changes.
 If you answer `y` (yes), the lines will be added to the index.
 If you answer `n` (no), the lines will be skipped.
 If you answer `s`, it will split the lines into smaller chunks.
 We'll find out what adding to the index does in a couple steps.
 4. Run `git status` again.
 What does it show?